sees9730/CubeSatMissionPlanner/docs/targets.rst

 5. **Eclipse Condition**: Observations typically occur during eclipse periods when the satellite is in Earth's shadow

 The mission planner calculates visibility windows for each target throughout the mission duration, considering all these constraints.

+For more information on the constraints, see the :ref:`constraints_info_section`.

 Target Treatment in the Algorithm
 ==============================